brigadecore/brigade-github-app/README.md

   - checks suite
 - Choose "Only This Account" to connect to the app.

-**Once you have submitted** you will be promted to create a private key.
+**Once you have submitted** you will be prompted to create a private key.
 Create one and save it locally.
 You will put this in your `values.yaml` file in the next step.